Blite33/sds/proposal.md

 ## *Needs* to have (Minimum viable product)

-- A walkable world.
+- A walkable world. ✅
 - Have elements be interactable.
-- Background scenery, with different layers.
+- Background scenery, with different layers. ✅ (Different layers weren't possible, but they are rendered in a specific order.)
 - - There should be different z layers, and everything should be pushed to the pixels array only when something changes.
 - - - I don't know if there's enough processing power in one thread to render shaders.
 It would be nice to have shadows though.
 - NO MOUSE INTERACTION!!!
-Any mouse interaction is considered a fail.
+Any mouse interaction is considered a fail. ✅ (Movement of the mouse does not count.
+Clicking does.)
 - SFX.
 Music not required, but some sort of wind blowing SFX is mandatory.
 - - Possibly use OpenGameArt for those SFX.